sans-ui-org/sans-ui/src/routes/(section)/components/tooltip/+page.md

 ## Variant

-Tooltip has `variant` prop to decide the color theme of it.
+Customize the color theme of the Tooltip with the `variant` prop.

 <div class="inline-flex flex-col items-start gap-4">
 	<Tooltip title="This is title" variant="primary"><Button variant="primary" >Here is primary</Button></Tooltip>